Ultrafast Sampling-based Kinodynamic Planning via Differential Flatness: Technical Approach

 Our kinodynamic planning approach in \cref{subsec:flat_planning_problem} returns a piecewise-polynomial trajectory: $\bfsigma_\bfz(t) = \left\{(\bfz_i(t ), t_i)\right\}^{M}_{i=1}$, for $0 = t_0 < t_1 < \ldots < t_{M}$ where the polynomial $\bfz_i(t ), t\in [t_{i-1}, t_i]$ corresponds to the pseudo-control $\bfw_i(t)$ and time duration $T_i = t_i - t_{i-1}$.
-Due to the sampling-based nature of our approach, the trajectory might contain unnecessary local paths and \NEWW{often requires further simplification}, \emph{e.g.}, by looking for shortcuts between the nodes. \NEW{For completeness, a simple simplification scheme is provided in \cref{alg:traj_simplification} such that} if there exists a collision-free trajectory $\bfz_{ij}(t)$ that connects two nodes $\bfz_i(t_{i-1})$ and $\bfz_j(t_{j})$, the local paths $\bfz_{k}$, $i\leq k\leq j$ in between can simply be bypassed by $\bfz_{ij}(t)$. \NEW{We note that our approach is general and therefore, compatible with other complex simplification methods} for sampling-based motion planning, such as~\cite{geraerts2007creating, hauser2010trajsim}.
+Due to the sampling-based nature of our approach, the trajectory might contain unnecessary local paths and often requires further postprocessing, \emph{e.g.}, by seeking shortcuts between nodes. \NEW{For completeness, a simple trajectory postprocessing scheme is provided in \cref{alg:traj_simplification} such that} if there exists a collision-free trajectory $\bfz_{ij}(t)$ that connects two nodes $\bfz_i(t_{i-1})$ and $\bfz_j(t_{j})$, the local paths $\bfz_{k}$, $i\leq k\leq j$ in between can simply be bypassed by $\bfz_{ij}(t)$. \NEW{We note that our approach is general and therefore, compatible with other complex trajectory shortening schemes} such as~\cite{geraerts2007creating, hauser2010trajsim}.